Vinayaka2k/blog-list-app/README.md

 -   Run the command for Development Environment: `npm run dev`
 -   Run the command for testing Environment: `npm run test` or simply `npm test`

+## Exposed Endpoints
+The following restful endpoints are exposed for public consumption.

 ### What has been completed till now ?
 -   APIs for CRUD operations on a Blog
 -   API for User Login : Token generation using jwt : Password Hashing using bcrypt